SharDassaut/BellasArtesCotidiano/README.md

 I use those python libraries : requests, random, json, os, bs4, fake_useragent, tweepy

-The credencials.txt must have the text in json format
+The credencials.txt must have the data in json format

 The banned list must contain on artist id per line